 Different industries define "business intelligence" in different ways.
 Human resources personnel may require background research on an executive candidate.
 Business development directors may require competitive intelligence on a competitor’s new product launch.

 Discovering the true standing of a potential partner makes good business sense.
 Alternatively, a judgment against a bankrupt adversary may not be worth pursuing.
-Nardizzi & Associates accesses thousands of databases with public records and open source information such as: news/media references, litigation, bankruptcies, contracts, internet postings, past address histories, liens and judgments, business affiliations, securities filings, etc.—these are just a few areas that clients call upon the firm for timely reporting.
+Nardizzi & Associates accesses thousands of databases with public records and open source information such as: criminal records, professional sanctions, news/media references, litigation, bankruptcies, contracts, internet postings, past address histories, liens and judgments, business affiliations, securities filings, etc.—these are just a few areas that clients call upon the firm for timely reporting.

 Armed with a backbone of database intelligence, and if the situation warrants, the firm then interviews relevant parties such as former employees, contractors, and industry experts to flesh out non-confidential information.